sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 It functions very similarly to the regular WorldEdit wand, except that it has a _much_ longer range - which can be very useful for working on large-scale terrain for example.
 It also comes with an associated command to control it.

 ## `//farwand skip_liquid (true|false) | maxdist <number>`
-This command helps control the behaviour of the [WorldEditAdditions far wand](#far-wand).
+This command helps control the behaviour of the [WorldEditAdditions far wand](#far-wand) and [cloud wand](#cloud-wand).
 Calling it without any arguments shows the current status:

 ```weacmd
 //farwand